oimodeler/oimodeler/newdocs/source/models.rst

     mspiral = oim.oimModel(spiral)

-The second one is a simple simulation of a fast-rotator using the Roche model and including the gravity-darkening.
+The second one is a simple simulation of a fast-rotator using the Roche model and a beta-law gravity-darkening.
-It is implemented as :func:`oimFastRotator <oimodeler..oimCustomComponents.oimFastRotator.oimFastRotator>` and a full description is given in XXXXXXXXXXXXXXXXXXXX.
+It is implemented in oimodeler as :func:`oimFastRotator <oimodeler..oimCustomComponents.oimFastRotator.oimFastRotator>` and a full description is given in :ref:`fastrot`.

 .. code-block:: ipython3

     frot = oim.oimFastRotator(dpole=5, dim=128, incl=-50,rot=0.99, Tpole=20000, beta=0.25,pa=20)
     mfrot = oim.oimModel(frot)

 Finally, the last one is an output from the radiative transfer code  `RADMC3D <https://www.ita.uni-heidelberg.de/~dullemond/software/radmc-3d/>`_ simulating the inner part of a dusty disk around the B[e] star FS CMa.
 The simulation was made from 1.5 to 13μm. and the output was saved as a chromatic image-cube in the fits format with proper axes descruibed in the header (size of pixel in x, y and wavelength).
-We use the  :func:`oimComponentFitsImage <oimodeler..oimComponents.oimComponentFitsImage>` class to load the image as a image-components.
+We use the :func:`oimComponentFitsImage <oimodeler.oimComponents.oimComponentFitsImage>` class described in the next section to load the image as a image-components.

 .. code-block:: ipython3